 Koh Samui is Thailand's most dynamic chameleon, a cosmopolitan melting pot of experiences and sensations.
 Palm-fringed shorelines and granite peaks cloaked in virgin rainforest offset cultural sights and delicious, varied cuisine.
-From relaxing to active, spiritual to lively, we love the choice Koh Samui has to offer.
-Experience the serenity of Wat Khunaram, crowded beaches throbbing with activity, or isolated stretches of peaceful white sand; Koh Samui has a little something for everyone.
+From relaxing to active, spiritual to lively, we love the choices Koh Samui has on offer.
+Experience the serenity of Wat Khunaram, busy beaches throbbing with activity, or isolated stretches of peaceful white sand; Koh Samui has a little something for everyone.

 Chaweng Beach is Koh Samui's most popular stretch of sand.
 The central section is more crowded, lined with four and five star hotels, restaurants, pubs, clubs, and tourist shops, while the northern end of the beach is quieter and more relaxed.
 Relax on the powdery white sand, fringed with blue-green waters and a colourful coral reef.

 The famous Big Buddha shrine is one of Samui's most well known landmarks.
 The 12-metre high golden Buddha is located in the north-eastern corner of Koh Samui above the famous temple Wat Phra Yai, where Buddhists make daily offerings and perform rituals and prayer.
 During important festivals such as Loi Kratong (The Festival of Light) and Songkran (Thai New Year), the Big Buddha plays host to numerous performances, concerts, and festivities.